-Our effective rate of corporation tax for the year, before exceptional items and remeasurements, is 18.9% (2020: 19.2%).
-After exceptional items and remeasurements the effective rate remains at 18.9% (2020: 88.2%).
+Our effective rate of corporation tax for the year, before exceptional items and remeasurements, is 18.8% (2020: 19.2%).
+After exceptional items and remeasurements the effective rate increases to 18.9% (2020: 87.9%).
 There was an exceptional deferred tax charge of £213m in the prior year following the change to the UK corporation tax rate.